GPU acceleration of plane-wave density functional theory calculations in Abinit: Introduction

 \section{Introduction}

 Large-scale simulations in materials science at the quantum level involve the computation of thousands of electronic states.
 This raises a challenge when it comes to efficiently exploiting the latest High-Performance Computing (HPC) architectures for reducing the simulation time, mainly due to the large problem size in terms of the number of states.
 Over the past decade, graphics processing units (GPU) have become widely available as accelerators in modern HPC systems.
 The advent of accelerators comes on top of an existing parallel programming landscape relying on multi-core architectures.
-The progressive evolution of hardware has lead HPC simulation code developers to adopt new hybrid programming models for heterogeneous architectures.
+The progressive evolution of hardware has led HPC simulation code developers to adopt new hybrid programming models for heterogeneous architectures.
 As GPU vendor libraries have become increasingly available, the porting task is facilitated to a great extent.
-Electronic structure calculations using \textit{ab initio} methods, namely Kohn-Sham Density Functional Theory (DFT) \cite{PhysRev.136.B864,PhysRev.140.A1133}, are a great candidate for GPU architectures due to the computationally expensive linear algebra operations required to calculate electronic wave functions, specifically diagonalizing large Hamiltonian matrices, which GPUs accelerate efficiently.
+Electronic structure calculations using \textit{ab initio} methods, namely Kohn-Sham Density Functional Theory (DFT) \cite{PhysRev.136.B864,PhysRev.140.A1133}, are a great candidate for GPU architectures due to the computationally expensive linear algebra operations required to calculate the electronic wave function, specifically the diagonalization of Hamiltonians over a large number of plane waves, which GPUs accelerate efficiently.